 Code Bubbles includes traditional facilties for writing code, debugging, testing, and version management.
 It includes experimental features for visualization, collaboration, live programming, and security checking.
 New features are always under development.
 The environment currently sits on top of Eclipse and is completely compatible with existing Eclipse projects.

-The current version of Code Bubbles requires at least Java 10 (it works with newer versions as well), and a version of Eclipse that
+The current version of Code Bubbles requires at least Java 10 (it works with newer versions as well), and a version of Eclipse that is newer than 4.x (current non-cloud versions work).

 The original idea for Code Bubbles was developed by Andrew Bragdon when he was a Ph.D. student at Brown, working with Andy van Dam and Steven Reiss.
 Andrew, along with a number of other students and staff at Brown, developed an initial prototype implementation that was used to demonstrate the feasibility and benefits of the approach.
 Based on this prototype, Steven Reiss, again with the help of several undergraduates, developed a practical environment that could scale to handle larger systems.
 The environment (currently about 400KLOC) is currently being used for its own development and the development of a variety of research projects at Brown.
 Much of the development of Code Bubbles was supported by the National Science Foundation.